attm2x/pyfi-monitor-m2x/README.md

 ## Dependencies

 * Python3 running on your chosen machine
+* `pip3` for installing Python 3 version of packages
 * [nmap](https://nmap.org) installed on your machine - written for v6.01+
 * Python packages outlined in [requirements.txt](requirements.txt)